Pooshee Plantation Lake Moultrie Berkeley County

 - Current status In 1939, work began on the Santee Cooper Hydroelectric and Navigation Project.
 This project displaced many families and communities, and many historic homes were lost as the area was flooded.

-- Primary crop Santee long cotton (hybrid between Upland cotton and Sea Island cotton)
+- Primary crops Indigo, rice, and Santee long cotton (a hybrid between Upland cotton and Sea Island cotton) (4)

 - Number of slaves ?

 - 30-15 Plantation File, held by the South Carolina Historical Society